From the Law of Large Numbers to the Rule of Ten: Why Culling Your Classroom Assessment May Be a Good Idea

 Again, it bears repeating that I am not a math guy.
 However, by my understanding of it, the law of large numbers states that the accuracy of a statistical inference will increase as we draw more samples from a given population.
 In other words, the more data you collect, the more accurate your statistical inference will be.
 This is the law that I have traditionally employed in my classroom.
-I've historically believed that the grades my assessment mix generates for my students will be more accurate if I collected more data on that student.
+I have historically believed that the grades my assessment mix generates for my students will be more accurate if I collect more data on my students.

 The Composition Error

 We commit a composition error, at times, when we assume that what is true for a part is true for the whole.
 (Most of the time we're probably pretty safe in making such an assumption... but not always.
 That's why it's such a darned tempting error to make.)
 Let's take a look at how a composition error could impact assessment or measurement.
 Imagine, for a moment, that you're attempting to measure the average speed of a tennis player's serve.
 If we get that player to make a single serve, and we record the speed of the serve using a radar gun, will we get an accurate depiction of the player's typical serving speed?
 Probably not.
 Well then... how about if we measure two serves?
 How about five?
 Maybe Ten?
 As you might guess, the accuracy of our statistical inference will probably increase as we record more data.